s-0-p-h-i-a/Flywheel_RPM_Hall_Sensor/README.md

 **3. Verify Controls**
 - Press the push button: servo should start/stop (on/off control).
-- Adjust potentiometer: servo speed should change inversely with pot reading.
+- Adjust potentiometer: servo speed should change with pot reading.

 **4. Check Sensor Output**
 - Observe Hall sensor pulses on Serial Plotter.
-- Virtual RPM display should reflect expected speed based on step/delay mapping.
-- Once Hall sensor is fully integrated, Serial Plotter will show real RPM readings.
+- Once Hall sensor is integrated, Serial Plotter will show RPM readings.

 **5. Troubleshooting Tips**
 - If servo does not move: check wiring, power supply, and pin assignments.